vincejstraub/datasci-best-practices/README.md

 ## Creating a requirements.txt

+A requirements file is a list of all of a project's dependencies.
+This includes the dependencies needed by the dependencies.
+It also contains the specific version of each dependency, specified with a double equals sign ( == ). pip freeze will list the current projects dependencies to stdout

 Use Pipenv or other tools for improving your development flow.

 `pip3 freeze > requirements.txt  # Python3`